aayushma-stha/cis106/notes/notes9/notes9.md

 ## AWK
 * **Definition:**
-  * Awk is a scripting language used for processing and displaying text.Awk can work with a text file or from standard output.
+  * Awk is a scripting language used for processing and displaying text files.Awk can work with a text file or from standard output.
   * There are several implementations of Awk: nawk, mawk, gwak, and busybox.
   * Awk performs operations line by line.
 * **Usage:**